ExclusiveDisjunction/Edmund/Help/Change Log/Current Version - Version 1.1.0.md

 ## Bug Fixes
 ### Level 1 - Cosmetic
 1. Corrected the issue where on iOS and iPadOS (compact mode), the welcome sometimes shows above the home-screen widgets.
+2. On category inspect and edit, the "Description" label was positioned incorrectly.
+3. On category edit, the name did not have a border on iOS/iPadOS.
+4. Changed the homescreen to help with glitches.
+Glitches still occur on iOS, but you can move back to the homescreen and the glitch will go away.
+5. On the ledger in iOS, or iPadOS, the footer totals was crammed.
+It is fixed by only showing the total balance instead of all details.
+6. Fixed an internal issue with payday transaction template.

 ### Level 2 - Minor Annoyance
 1. Corrected an issue where, despite the user's choice of "Subscription" or "Bill", the add bill tool always defaults to the "Bill" kind.